MrPolarBear/capstone_project/README.md

   - I request 10, I get 5.
     - Clearly something is wrong with the way shows get filtered in.
 Didn't have time to figure this out before presentation
 - Post Flatiron I will keep trying to make this hybrid model work.
+- As a heads up, right now it will not run on a weak machine.
+My machine isnt able to process the setup I have right now.
+A more powerful machine should be able to.

 [Content Rec Streamlit](./code/streamlit_content_recc.ipynb) under the file streamlit_content_recc
 - Contains process of deploying model to streamlit for content rec system